kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 workload is not in on-hold retry state from some check, it will:

 1. Fill the Admission field in workload, with the desired flavor assignment.
-2. Not do any preemptions yet (unless BookCapacity is set to true).
+2. Not do any preemptions yet (unless the check uses `Anytime` preemption policy).
 3. Set "QuotaReserved" to true.

 Kueue will only pass as many pods into "QuotaReserved" as there would